-Clean Out For A Cause®
+About Clean Out For A Cause®

-Upon return from his life changing experience in Rwanda, Drew began discerning how he could utilize that "Clean Out For A Cause" idea to ultimately fund the vision the Lord gave him for what was first known as "Managers On A Mission" (now Uncommon Sports Group).
+Upon return from his life-changing experience in Rwanda, Drew began discerning how he could utilize that "Clean Out For A Cause" idea to ultimately fund the vision the Lord gave him for what was first known as "Managers On A Mission" (now Uncommon Sports Group).

-What had started as a few hundred pounds of donations being sent to Drew's parents' place and stored in their garage, quickly grew into nearly 100,000 pounds of donations within the first 5 years, leading Drew to step away from his Equipment Manager role with Auburn University Football and pursue this endeavor full time.
+What had started as a few hundred pounds of donations being sent to Drew's parents' place and stored in their garage quickly grew into nearly 100,000 pounds of donations within the first five years, leading Drew to step away from his Equipment Manager role with Auburn University Football and pursue this endeavor full time.